Adrian Ciantar

-Playing career
+Club career

 Ciantar made his debut with Hibernians in the Maltese Premier League in the season 1997–1998.
 In the season 2003-2004 he joined Birkirkara.
 He has played with the Maltese national football team.

+International career

+Cianatr made his debut for Malta in a January 2000 friendly match against Qatar, coming on as a 73rd-minute substitute for Gilbert Agius, and earned a total of 5 caps (no goals).
+His final international was in June that same year, against England.